jeevanp03/my_furhat_backend/README.md

 ### Creating Your .env File

-Because the `.env` file is typically listed in `.gitignore`, you’ll need to create your own locally:
+Because the `.env` file is typically listed in `.gitignore`, you'll need to create your own locally:

 1. **Create a `.env` file** in the root directory of the project (same level as `pyproject.toml`).
 2. **Add your API keys and environment variables.** For example: